dsgruss/brain/doc/data_format.rst

   frequency = 440 * 2 ^ (v_oct / (512 * 12))

-This is about 5 cents difference per bit around 440 Hz.
+This is about 0.2 cents semitone resultion per bit.

 Gates and Triggers
 ------------------